-The following discussion, which is the opinion of Davis Polk & Wardwell, sets forth the material Federal income tax consequences of the receipt, ownership and disposition of the Rights, the Preferred Stock and the Notes to the United States holders described herein under present law.
-This discussion is based on the Internal Revenue Code of 1986, as amended to the date hereof (the "Code"), administrative pronouncements, judicial decisions and existing and proposed Treasury Regulations, changes to any of which subsequent to the date of this Prospectus may affect the tax consequences described herein.
+The following discussion is a summary of certain Federal income tax considerations relevant to the receipt, ownership and disposition of the Rights, the Preferred Stock and the Notes, but does not purport to be a complete analysis of all the potential tax effects thereof.
+This summary is based on the Internal Revenue Code of 1986, as amended to the date hereof (the "Code"), administrative pronouncements, judicial decisions and existing and proposed Treasury Regulations, changes to any of which subsequent to the date of this Prospectus may affect the tax consequences described herein.
 In this connection, it should be noted that as used in the discussion below, the term "earnings and profits" refers to the Company's earnings and profits as determined under the Code.
 There is no assurance that the Company will have earnings and profits for any particular taxable year.
-This discussion addresses only initial distributees of the Rights who hold all their Common Stock, the Rights, the Preferred Stock and the Notes as capital assets within the meaning of section 1221 of the Code.
+This summary addresses only initial distributees of the Rights who hold all their Common Stock, the Rights, the Preferred Stock and the Notes as capital assets within the meaning of section 1221 of the Code.
 It does not discuss all of the tax consequences that may be relevant to a holder in light of its particular circumstances or to holders subject to special rules, such as certain financial institutions, insurance companies, dealers in securities and holders that are, for Federal income tax purposes, non-resident alien individuals or foreign corporations.
 Holders should consult their tax advisors with regard to the application of the Federal income tax laws to their particular situations as well as any tax consequences arising under the laws of any state, local or foreign taxing jurisdiction.